By David Joel Miller.

 Your child has picked a girlfriend or boyfriend and you are sure this person will ruin their life.

 It is unlikely that any therapist can talk your love-sick teen out of loving the one they are madly in lust for just now.
-What we might be able to do is help them learn about healthy and unhealthy relationship and then if they begin to show some doubts explore those doubts and what they are learning.
+What we might be able to do is help them learn about healthy and unhealthy relationships and then if they begin to show some doubts explore those doubts and what they are learning.

 This bad-person-for-you problem is often coupled with that person your child fell in love with being a member of the wrong race or religion.